srp98/Dimensionality-Reduction-with-Autoencoder/README.md

 It has Encoder and Decoder phases, Encoder compresses the input in a step by step process, it selects the most important features during compression.
 Decoder is opposite of encoder as it works to recreate the input as closely as possible.

 ## Requirements
--Python 3.6 and above
+- Python 3.6 and above
--TensorFlow 1.6.0 and above
+- TensorFlow 1.6.0 and above
--Numpy
+- Numpy
--Matplotlib
+- Matplotlib

 ## Implementation
 The implementation uses MNIST dataset to reconstruct the input.